taisukehoribe/git-practice/README.md

-hello. my name is taisuke.
+Hello My name is Taisuke.
-I'm doing the first git practice.